 Disinfectant Residual Management

-Water Control recommends whole-building (point-of-entry) High-Capacity Ultrafiltration (HUF®) as a “firewall” to prevent new microorganisms and new nutrients from entering a building’s plumbing system.
+WCC (Water Control Corporation) recommends whole-building (point-of-entry) High-Capacity Ultrafiltration (HUF®) as a “firewall” to prevent new microorganisms and new nutrients from entering a building’s plumbing system.
 Often, a disinfectant residual management system greatly increases municipality-provided disinfectant’s efficacy, to the point where no additional treatment is needed to control waterborne pathogen levels (including those of Legionella pneumophilia).

 However, In certain situations (and for various reasons), disinfectant residuals the city provides are simply inadequate.
 When this occurs, supplemental disinfectant injection may be required on-site.